 Kennan Li ‘25 interned at Ocean Leap during summer 2022.
 His search team focused primarily on energy and sustainability.
-He is studyingEconomics and Computer Science at the University of Virginia.
+He is currently studying Economics and Computer Science at the University of Virginia.

-Zoey Ahuja, ‘25 interned at Ocean Leap during summer2022.
+Zoey Ahuja, ‘25 interned at Ocean Leap during summer 2022.
 His search team primarily focused on the tech sector.
-He is studyingAccounting and Finance at the University of Waterloo.
+He is currently studying Accounting and Finance at the University of Waterloo.

-At any given time, a team of interns at Ocean Leap are searching simultaneously.
-For Zoey, Grata was a much more effective, collaborative tool.
-“I didn't find Capital IQ as helpful because for whatever reason, It didn't have as many companies.
-I could use the same filters and in CapIQ, 100 companies would come up, and in Grata, 300 or 400 companies would appear.
+At any given time, interns at Ocean Leap are sourcing companies simultaneously.
+For Ahuja, Grata was an effective, collaborative tool.
+“I didn't find Capital IQ as helpful.
+It didn't have as many companies.
+I used filters in CapIQ and found 100 companies.
+The same filters in Grata?
+300 or 400 companies.
 There was a massive difference.
-And, you know, that's, that's a lot of companies that could potentially go into our list.
-Grata’s UI is very nice.
-It's very easy.
-Plus, you have more companies, it almost felt like a no brainer just to continue using that,” said Ahuja.
+Grata's easy to use and you get more companies.
+It felt like a no brainer,” said Ahuja.

 “The filters and the modern design allow you to click and turn things on and off, it reduces that friction for our interns,” said Bajaj.

-1) Finding a sufficient volume of companies
+1) A sufficient volume of relevant companies

-3) Quickly contacting companies that fit the thesis
+2) Contact information to quickly contact companies that fit the thesis

-4) Not wasting time contacting companies that are not fit.
+3) Time saved not contacting companies that are not fit.

 For Raj and his team, Grata helps check all these boxes.

 Within the Grata profile, users can see revenue estimates for a company.
 “With Grata, we have something that we can go off.
-It provides us more accuracy.” - Kennan Li
+It provides more accuracy.”